What is the contraceptive implant?

 Like the contraceptive pill, the implant is more than 99% effective at preventing pregnancy.
 But, unlike the pill, the implant does not rely on correct use and our all-too-fallible memory to achieve that level of efficacy.

 Are there any disadvantages of the implant?

-The implant will probably affect your periods, either by stopping them altogether, or by making them lighter and shorter, or longer and heavier.
+The implant will probably affect your periods, either by stopping them altogether, or by making them lighter and shorter, or longer, heavier or possible irregular.
 Some women may have spotting (bleeding between periods).
 While the prospect of never having periods at all may be a draw for some women, others may find that the inconvenience of spotting or heavy periods outweighs the benefits of the implant.